splunk/public-o11y-docs/apm/apm-alert-visualize/alert-conditions-apm.rst

      - Alerts when request rate anomalously spikes compared to the same periods in the past (for cyclical or seasonal data).
 An anomaly is either the number of deviations from historical norm or percentage change compared to historical norm.
      - Request rate in the last 10 minutes is more than 5 deviations above its historical norm, cyclical over 1‑week periods; The 90th percentile of request rate in the last 10 minutes is more than 30% above its historical norm, cyclical over 1‑week periods.

-Alert conditions for error rate detectors
+Alert conditions for error rate metrics
 ==========================================
-These are the built-in alert conditions for error rate detectors that are available in Splunk APM detectors.
+These are the built-in alert conditions for error rate metrics that are available in Splunk APM detectors.
 These conditions are available when you select :guilabel:`Error rate - Service/Endpoint`, :guilabel:`Error rate - Service`, or :guilabel:`Error rate - Workflow` when you create an APM detector.
 See :ref:`apm-alerts` for steps to configure and APM detector.

 .. list-table::
    :header-rows: 1